segmentio/segment-docs/src/connections/auto-instrumentation/index.md

 ## Background

 Gathering actionable and timely data is crucial to the success of your business.
-However, collecting this data in real time has historically proven challenging.
+However, collecting this data in real time has historically proven to be challenging.

 As your business needs change, keeping instrumentation up-to-date across all of your digital properties can be time-consuming, often taking weeks or months.
 This delay can lead to lost insights, frustration for your marketers and developers, and open-ended support of your Segment instrumentation.